-Xeriscaping is a term invented by Denver Water in 1981, by combining the word 'landscaping' with the Greek word xēros, which means 'dry.'
-No extra brownies for figuring out what the term means, but the idea behind xeriscaping is landscaping with the aim of maximum water conservation.
+As Riha says, xeriscaping is a term invented by Denver Water in 1981, and the idea behind it is landscaping with the aim of maximum water conservation.

 Today, xeriscaping has been embraced enthusiastically in Western parts of the United States where water conservation is a top priority.